The changes you can expect in the end stages of life

-For most, the process of ‘withdrawal from the world’ is a gradual one.
-People spend more and more time asleep, and when they are awake they are often drowsy, and show less interest in what is going on around them.
+For most, the process of withdrawing from the world is a gradual one.
+People spend more and more time asleep and when they are awake they are often drowsy and show less interest in what is going on around them.

-This natural process can be accompanied by feelings of calmness and tranquility.
-The dying process is unique to each individual.
+This natural process can be accompanied by feelings of calmness and tranquillity.
 It can be hard to accept these changes, even when you know that the person is dying, as it’s a physical sign that they are not going to get better.
 Nevertheless, you can still show that you care about your loved one by spending time with them, talking to them and giving comfort through your presence.

 Changes in breathing

 Towards the end of life, as the body becomes less active, the demand for oxygen lessens.
-People who suffer from breathlessness are often concerned that they may die fighting for breath, but in many cases breathing eases as they start to die.
+People who suffer from breathlessness are often concerned that they may die fighting for breath but, in many cases, breathing eases as they start to die.

 Occasionally in the last hours of life there can be a noisy rattle to the breathing.
-This is due to a build up of mucus in the chest, because the person no longer has the energy to cough.
-Medication may be used to reduce it and changes of position may also help.
+This is due to a build-up of mucus in the chest because the person no longer has the energy to cough.
+Medication may be used to reduce this and changes of position may also help.

 Changes which occur before death

+The skin can become pale and moist, and sometimes slightly cool prior to death.
 Most people do not rouse from sleep, but die peacefully, comfortably and quietly, and are reassured by the presence of family and friends.

-How we can help?
+How we can help

-This is likely to be a difficult and painful time for you as you lose someone you have cared for.
+This is likely to be a difficult and painful time for you as you lose someone you love or have cared for.
 It can be hard to know what to say, how to help or what to do.